ANNOUNCEMENT: Right Law Group Opens New Location, Attorney Matt Chaput Joins Team – Learn More

 If you have been arrested for a DUI charge or first-time DUI, call or text now for a free consultation.

-The cost of DUI can be expensive.
+The cost of a DUI can be expensive.
 If you are convicted of DUI in Colorado Springs the potential penalties can include loss of insurance coverage, higher insurance premiums, the loss of a job or career, and a harder time getting a job in the future.

 A DUI offense in Colorado Springs can be charged as a misdemeanor or felony.
 There are also “aggravating circumstances” — elements of the crime that require stiffer penalties or longer jail time — if found guilty.
 The penalties will likely be greater if you are facing a felony DUI or additional charges.